The Somborne & District Society is principally a local history society, although we do cover other subjects and interests.

 Our social programme is also very active with visits to historic houses and other places of interest.

-Alternatively, you can search the data online, click the links for Marriages, Christenings and Burials.
+The parish records from 1700 to 1951 have been transposed and you can search the data online, click the links for Marriages, Christenings and Burials.

-“A History of Up Somborne and Rookley”
+“A History of Up Somborne and Rookley” By Gordon Pearson

 This ancient settlement dates from the Bronze Age and Gordon’s book covers all aspects of its history including the manor and its farms, listed buildings, Church and chapels, school, public house, beerhouses, village people and families, Up Somborne Down and Forest Extra.
 One chapter illustrates life in the isolated community in the 19th and early 20th centuries.